biotaphy/tutorials/_sphinx_config/tutorial/w5_split_occurrence_data.md

 Most outputs are configured in the script parameter file, and may include:

-1. **If "report_filename" is specified in the script parameter file, a summary of point manipulations by each wrangler will be written to this file.
+1. A "report_filename" named in the script parameter file, a summary of point manipulations by each wrangler will be written to this file.
-2. If "log_filename" is specified in the script parameter file, that will be created.
+2. A "log_filename" named in the script parameter file, that will be created.
-3. If "log_console" is specified in the script parameter file, logs will be written to the command prompt during execution.
+3. A "log_console" named in the script parameter file, logs will be written to the command prompt during execution.
 4. A directory, named in the out_dir parameter, of output CSV files, one per species (or other grouping field).
 The basename of each CSV file will be named by the value in